bleroy/3d-junkyard/Atari130MX/readme.md

 Use a key cap extractor to remove the keys from your vintage keyboard (a key extractor is the best way to make sure you don't damage the caps).
 Make sure to be especially gentle if you have the square variant, those break easily.

 Put the two space bar stabilizer adapters into your vintage space bar.
 You can set aside the old metal rod for this key, you won't need it.
+The alignment of the stabilizers and the adapters is not always perfect.
+If that's a problem in your build, you can try to adjust the OpenScad model to move the footprint and better align with your space bar.
+Even with good alignment, I recommend salvaging the spring from the original keyboard and inserting it into the new keyboard.
+It does make a big difference for vintage builds.

 Remove the stabilizer rod for your left shift key.
 You'll need to slightly bend this so it can go around the new switch and into the new stabilizer.
 This may require some fiddling.
 In the worst case, the left shift stabilizer can be omitted if you can't find a way to make it work.
 This is my least favorite part of those keyboards...